 Meet Your Major

-As an education major concentrating in high school education (8-12), you’ll gain the expertise, skills and confidence to teach middle school students.
+As an education major concentrating in high school education (8-12), you’ll gain the expertise, skills and confidence to teach high school students.

 In the high school education program, you will: